lanky/ukedown/README.md

 <span class="section_header">intro<span>
 ```

 ## Performance notes

 Things like *slowly* or *single strums* or *fade out*

 These are enclosed in curly braces

     {slowly}

-although they appear in rendered documents as
+and they appear in rendered documents as

 ```html
 <span class="notes">slowly</span>
 ```

 ## Backing vocals

-Currently these are delimited in the same fashion as chords, and are distinguished by **not** matching a known chord pattern.
+Currently these are delimited in the same fashion as chords, and are
+distinguished by **not** matching a known chord pattern.

-This is likely to change (most probably to `<>` or `::`) to simplify the rendering and to allow nesting of elements, which currently doesn't work properly (e.g. chords inside backing vox)
+This is likely to change (most probably to `<>` or `::`) to simplify the rendering
+and to allow nesting of elements, which currently doesn't work properly
+(e.g. chords inside backing vox)

+An example of backing vocal in context is

     (you're gonna wish you, never had met me)